 While it is not common, such events can occur in any appointed or elected board or commission.
 City ordinances and procedures address these issues should they arise.
 First, an applicant denied approval of a project due to arbitrary findings or personal preference can appeal the NCD decision to the Cambridge Historical Commission.
-Secondly, members of the Cambridge Historical Commissions are required to undergo state-mandated training in conflict of interest and open meeting statutes and submit annual statements in response to Cambridge's ethics ordinance.
+Secondly, members of the Cambridge Historical Commission and neighborhood commissions are required to undergo state-mandated training in conflict of interest and open meeting statutes and submit annual statements in response to

-37 Several studies reveal comparable energy savings between a restored single-glazed wood window/storm combination and a double-glazed replacement window.
+39 Several studies reveal comparable energy savings between a restored single-glazed wood window/storm combination and a double-glazed replacement window.
 See Bill Mattinson, et. al., "What Should I Do About My Windows?"
-Home Energy 19/4 (2002); Noelle Lord, "Embracing Energy Efficiency," Old House Journal (September/October 2007); Andrew Shapiro and Brad James, "Creating Windows of Energy-Saving Opportunity," Home Energy Magazine Online (September/October 1997), http://homeenergy.org/archive/hem.dis.anl.gov/eehem/97/970908.html
+Home Energy 19/4 (2002); Noelle Lord, "Embracing Energy Efficiency," Old House Journal (September/October 2007); Andrew Shapiro and Brad James, "Creating Windows of Energy-Saving Opportunity," Home Energy Magazine Online (September/October 1997), http://homeenergy.org/archive/hem.dis.anl.gov/eehem/97/970908.html; Other studies project as much as a 40-year payback period to recoup the cost of new windows through energy savings.
+See Scott Sidler, "What to Do with Old Wood Windows," Fine Homebuilding, December 2020